realmdigital/developer-docs/README.md

 ## Deploying

-This site is deployed to GitHub Pages
+This will deploy the site to GitHub Pages

 ``` bash
 $ yarn deploy